We met through an online site when I was 18.

 But ours is the kind of friendship that blooms naturally, in a genuinely platonic manner, and lasts for another 16 years after our first online encounter.

 I don’t check my Facebook messenger unless someone sent me something there, and told me to have a look.
 Just like a few days ago, when I opened my messenger only to check a message left by a friend.
-As I hovered around to find it, my eyes caught a message from an unknown contact.
+As I hovered around to find it, my eyes caught a message from unknown contact.

 Usually, I would disregard the message without opening it, but that day, somehow, I clicked it.